Core courses

 PH 318 Life and Wellness Coaching II

 This course looks at the mind and Self and their affects over how well a person can commit to change.
 Students will learn multiple evidence-based approaches to coaching that will promote the client’s will to change.
 Students will learn how to empower their client’s mind and Self in a holistic and consciousness-based approach.
 Some of the most important aspects of Life and Wellness Coaching is the coach’s ability to ask questions that enliven discussion, lends to credibility, and strengthens trust.
 Students will learn motivational enhancement techniques, cognitive behavioral coaching, acceptance and commitment coaching, and dialectical behavior coaching as evidence-based coaching tools.
 Each step will help to enrich the students understanding of how to coach the mind and Self to ensure maximum success for their clients.
 This online course will provide material for self-reflection exercises, telehealth coaching sessions, and written assignments to promote student understanding in both the classroom and real-world experiences.
-(4 credits) (Online Only) Prerequisite: PH 219
+(Online Only) Prerequisite: PH 219

 PH 319 Life and Wellness Coaching III

 This course is a culmination of all knowledge from previous courses and prerequisites.
 Here, students will be able to present the knowledge obtained in a professional, clear, and concise manner as well as apply it in real world scenarios.
 Choosing a client of their own, students will begin to work towards a faculty approved health goal.
 Each step of life coaching will be used as students navigate how to instill change in their client.
 Creating a habit map, offering support at every step, and integrating the knowledge from the previous courses, students will begin documenting their journey towards becoming a Life and Wellness Coach.
 The course will include one on one student coaching, written and spoken presentations, and case studies.
 Students will also begin working with a client of their choosing towards a health goal.
 This is intended to fully integrate the information learned into a format that can then be carried into professional development and business planning.
-(4 credits) (Online Only) Prerequisite: PH 318
+(Online Only) Prerequisite: PH 318

 PH 418 Life and Wellness Coaching Externship

 This course will allow students to apply coaching knowledge and skills in a telehealth environment.
 Students will work 12 hours weekly with the Personal Support Services Life and Wellness Coaching program, helping other MIU students as they navigate academic and everyday life.
 Coaches will help these students to make plans regarding their personal and academic lives, create habits to become better students, and will help guide them towards balance personally, academically, physically, and emotionally.
 Coaches will document their interactions with each client, schedule meetings, and submit work that shows their clear understanding of the different approaches taken including the client’s mind-body constitution.
 This course will prepare students for working with multiple clients in an online setting.
-(2 credits) (Online Only) Prerequisite: PH 319
+(Online Only) Prerequisite: PH 319

 PH 419 Life and Wellness Coaching Capstone Project

 Using a volunteer of their choosing, students will continue their work including documenting their ability to establish goals for the client’s personal development and assist the client to make progress towards those goals.
 Students will apply and integrate all knowledge they have learned to include proper record keeping, scheduling of sessions, active listening, motivational coaching, and forming a coach/client relationship that is built on trust, compassion, understanding, and professionalism.
 Students will write an essay to reflect on the experience, focusing on what they have learned and how they applied the techniques taught to them.
 The goal of this project is to instill confidence in students’ ability to successfully coach each client.
-(2 credits) (Online Only) Prerequisite: PH 319
+Prerequisite: PH 319